 A threshold is a boundary of acceptable or normal business transaction performance.
 AppDynamics provides default thresholds against which it compares the performance of every business transaction.
-Each transaction is classified into what are called a user experience: normal, slow, very slow, stall, or error transaction.
+Each transaction is classified into a user experience: normal, slow, very slow, stall or error transaction.

 The user experience reflects the performance of a transaction instance relative to the usual performance of the business transaction.
 AppDynamics makes some intelligent guesses and calculations based on existing traffic flow to establish the default user experience profiles.

-If a transaction hits the stall threshold (takes more than 300 deviations above the average for the last 2 hours or the set stall threshold), a stall transaction event is generated.
+If a transaction hits the stall threshold (takes more than 300 deviations above the average for the last two hours) or the set stall threshold, a stall transaction event is generated.
 Whether the transaction eventually finishes successfully or times out, it is considered a stall for performance monitoring purposes.

 Static and Dynamic Thresholds

 Thresholds can be based on a static value or dynamic value.
 A dynamic threshold is based on performance for a most recent period of time, the previous two hours, by default.
 A dynamic threshold can be specified using either a percentage deviation or a standard deviation measure.